 There are a few things we do in our family and I’d love others to pipe in because I know there are lots of good ideas out there.

-Family Scriptures.
-I know I’ve talked about this a lot lately, but I do believe it’s the best way to have that “spiritual repetition” (remembering the “signs” like I talked about back HERE) simply built into the day.
+I know I’ve talked about this a lot lately, but I do believe it’s the best way to have that “spiritual repetition” (remembering the “signs” Lucy and I read about in Narnia) simply built into the day.
+As a family.
+We try to open our hearts and minds to the scriptures together each day.
 It serves as a constant reminder that we can connect with God.
+We have tried all different times of day, but morning seems to always win out in the end.
+I think we’ve been doing this for so many years it’s made the “snapshot” posts every year.

-Family Home Evening.
 We do this on Sundays and have a lesson about some spiritual aspect each week.
 Sometimes these are impromptu lessons (most of the time)…just something we’ve been thinking about.
 Sometimes the kids will want to relate something from a church lesson (in Primary sometimes their teachers have encouraged them to go home and teach their families about what they learned that day and I love that).
-There are lots of good Family Home Evening ideas on lds.org over HERE, my sister Saren just sent a great one in particular HERE, and I’ve posted about FHE back HERE and one little “FHE series” idea we did back HERE (and lots of other places I’m sure).
+There are lots of good Family Home Evening ideas on lds.org, and I’ve posted about games we play for FHE and one little “FHE series” idea we did too (and lots of other places I’m sure).
 Having an opportunity to discuss faith and spiritual ideas in a safe place is a beautiful thing.

 Each month for that FHE on Fast Sundays we have our own family Testimony Meeting (see below).

-Family Testimony Meeting.
-This is one of my very favorite things.
+Each month on Fast Sunday we have our own family Testimony Meeting which is one of my very favorite things.
 Because I believe “a testimony is to be found in the bearing of it” (I have no idea who said that, but I’ve held onto it for a lot of years).
-If kids are given the opportunity to express what they believe, what they’re struggling with, even what they are hoping to gain a belief of…to share experiences in a safe environment it builds those feelings and thoughts into tangible parts of their hearts.
-Not sure if that makes sense, but lots more about family testimony meetings HERE along with “fasting club.”
+If kids are given the opportunity to express what they believe, what they’re struggling with, even what they are hoping to gain a belief of…to share experiences in a safe environment, it builds those feelings and thoughts into tangible parts of their hearts.
+Not sure if that makes sense, but I’ve written lots more about family testimony meetings and “fasting club” if you want to read more.

 We do all these things and others I’m not thinking of right now, but I believe what you mentioned in the question is what really cements it all together: working meaningful conversations into the minutia of every-day life.
 Because really, that’s were all that faith-building comes into play.